 How to edit a permalink in WordPress

-Scroll down this right-hand side of the page to find the word Permalink – the settings for it may be hidden.
-Click the word to toggle the settings on and off.
+- Scroll down this area on the right-hand side of the page to find the word Permalink.
+Click the word Permalink to toggle the settings.

 Redirection plugins for WordPress

-There’s a very simple and very good redirection plugin for WordPress.org which is simply called Redirection by John Godley.
+There’s a straightforward and excellent redirection plugin for WordPress.org, simply called Redirection by John Godley.
+Thank you, John!

-I recommend that you add the redirection plugin before you change the slugs.
+Add the redirection plugin before you change any slugs.

-What happens when people change the URL more than once, due to indecision, is that they end up with a redirect loop.
+When people change the URL more than once due to indecision, they end up with a redirect loop.

-The first URL redirects to the second.
-The second to the third, the third to the forth.
-This is a negative signal to search engines too because it slows down the ability to serve the final page.
+The first URL redirects to the second, the second to the third, the third to the fourth.
+Redirect are a negative signal to search engines because they impair the ability to serve the final page.

-If you’ve got yourself into a redirect loop using Redirection by John Godley, you can fix it.
+If you’ve got yourself into a redirect loop using Redirection by John Godley, it’s fixable.

-On WordPress’ main menu, on the left-hand side go to TOOLS > REDIRECTION.
-You’ll need to be in the Redirects area to see all the redirects that are currently working on the site.
+On WordPress’ main menu, on the left-hand side, go to TOOLS > REDIRECTION.
+You’ll need to be in the Redirects area to see all the redirects currently working on the site.

-Really what you want is that the original URL goes to the final URL.
+What you want is that the original URL goes to the final URL, in a purist world.

-However, if you have had an interim page and it has started to rank on the search engines you may also want to redirect that one to the final URL too.
+If you have an interim page that has started to rank on the search engines, you may want to redirect that one to the final URL too.

 The conclusion to edit a page name in WordPress

 Editing a page name in WordPress comes with responsibilities.
-There is also a noticeable difference between a page title, the permalink and the navigation menu label but remember that they can all be different if you know how to do it.
+There is a noticeable difference between a page title, the permalink and the navigation label, but all can be changed and should have slight differences.

-If you are going to change a permalink backup the website first.
+Suppose you are going to change permalinks, then backup the website first and proceed with caution.
 Always have someone on hand to restore the website if something goes awry.